-After spotting another animal, a dog will likely give chase.
-The fleeing animal, if it is capable, may decide to climb a tree in order to get away.
-However, since dogs are not great at climbing trees, they will instead remain at the trunk of the tree and bark, which gives the hunter an indication on where the fleeing animal went.
+After spotting another animal, a dog might give chase.
+The fleeing animal, if it is capable, may decide to climb a tree in order to escape.
+Dogs, on the other hand, are not so great at tree climbing, so instead they will stay at the trunk of the tree and bark, indicating to the hunter where the fleeing animal is hiding.

-Well, a dog can make a mistake and choose the wrong tree.
-How would the dog get it wrong?
-Well, there are a number of factors that could have led to the mistake.
-Perhaps the dog was unable to keep pace with the fleeing animal during the chase, or maybe it got distracted along the way by something.
+Well, obviously dogs can make mistakes and choose the wrong tree.
+How might the dog pick the wrong one?
+Well, there are a few reasons I could think of.
+Perhaps during the chase the dog was unable to keep up with the fleeing animal and thus lost sight of them, or maybe the dog got distracted along the way, losing focus.
 Whatever the case, if a dog fails to pick the right tree, well, then they are literally 'barking up the wrong the tree.'

-This expression goes back to at least the earlyish 19th century, where the idiom is already being used in a figurative sense.
+This expression goes back to at least the early to mid-19th century, where the idiom is already being used in a figurative sense.
 For example, the Knickerbocker Magazine from 1836 reads: